 Introduction to Glassblowing | The Beaded Cuff | Small-Scale & Wearable Art Casting | Cahuilla Basketry | Cahuilla-Style Pottery | Contemporary & Traditional Medicinal Uses of California Native Plants | Central California Coast Shell Jewelry & Figurines | Encaustic in the Third Dimension | Ho-Chunk Porcupine Embroidery | …and many more!

 The Native American Arts Center produces and hosts the annual Native American Arts Festival Week, designed to enhance and add depth to the Summer Program workshop experience.
-The week-long festival provides a provocative learning experience by bringing together distinguished artists, scholars, and cultural specialists to present performances, demonstrations, films, exhibitions, showcases, and the popular Michael Kabotie Lecture Series.
+The week-long Native arts festival hosted by the academy festival center provides a provocative learning experience by bringing together distinguished artists, scholars, and cultural specialists to present performances, demonstrations, films, exhibitions, showcases, and the popular Michael Kabotie Lecture Series.

 Stimulating lectures by notable visiting guest artists regularly provide new perspectives, elevate discourse, and challenge traditional perspectives.